nvdweem/Voluimo/README.md

 If an application that is playing audio is focused you can swipe down to control that application without scrolling to it.

 Clicking the button will show the current volume.
 If the Nuimo has been idle for a short while it won't send rotate events anymore, clicking the button will wake it back up.

+To exit the application, right click the taskbar icon.

 ## Code